pscharfe/538-College-Majors-Analysis/README.md

 * Exploratory data analysis with correlations, visualizations, and multiple linear regressions
 * Three algorithms (K-Means, KNN, and Hierarchical Clustering) were used to build clusters of majors
 * Loops with different validation methods found the optimal number of clusters
+* Principal Component Analysis was applied to visualize the two successful models (K-Means and Hierarchical Clustering)